-The ACH Winter Course is an annual event reserved for ACH Faculty, FITs, and RCFs to spend time in intensive communication skills training and personal awareness development in a retreat-like setting.
+The ACH Winter Course is an annual event reserved for ACH Faculty and those currently enrolled in the FIT or RCF program to spend time in intensive communication skills training and personal awareness development in a retreat-like setting.

 January 27 - February 1, 2019

 The 2019 Winter Course participants will understand how institutional and systemic biases deeply impact susceptible patients and feel sufficiently empowered to advocate for effective systemic changes in their home institution’s engagement of these vulnerable patients.

 Upon completion of this course, participants will be able to:

 Summarize the difference between personal and institutional obstacles to engagement of diverse patient populations in the health care setting

 Provide several daily scenarios that trigger systemically traumatized patients.